 If you decide to pay $100 bucks for bunk beds, there is a big chance that after 3 years you will need a new one as soon as possible.
 They are just not made to last.
 And considering that you buy it for your children, I would strongly recommend reconsidering buying such cheap things.
 Kids need to be safe, and although you may pay less right now, it may bite you back down the line.

-But, if you choose to pay some extra money, up to $300 and more, then I’ve heard that most people don’t have many problems with sturdiness.
+But, if you choose to pay some extra money, up to $300 and more, then I’ve heard that most people don’t have a lot of problems with sturdiness.

 Variety of Options